seanpmaxwell/Typescript-Best-Practices/README.md

   - ui/
     - DataTable/
       - external/
-        - filterToUrl.ts <-- a helper function that users can use to convert a table filter object to URL string.
+        - filterToUrl.ts <-- a helper function that other code can use to convert a DataTable filter object to URL string.
       - Datatable.tsx
 - Login/
   - dialogs/